zer0ed/PHP-Nuke-modules/AmCE/readme.txt

    that direcorty.  (eg. Disallow: /minichat/)

 * Add the following code to your admin.php file...
+   If you have the default files that came with phpnuke 6.9 then you can use the files
+	 provided instead of manually editing them.

 		Near the bottem of the file in the case switch where it says...

 		case "logout":
 		setcookie("admin");
 		include("header.php");